One of our Ottery St Mary experts Jo Morse tells us some of her top gardening tips for the month of August.

 This is the time of year when it’s important to make sure that wildlife has access to fresh water.
-Hopefully you’ve been doing this since the July heatwave, but it’s a good idea to clean your birdbaths and any containers you’ve left out around the garden.
+Hopefully, you’ve been doing this all summer, but it’s a good idea to clean your birdbaths and any containers you’ve left out around the garden.

 You may see discoloration in the bottom of the birdbath – often this is algae which is not good for the birds.
 Ideally, clean the birdbath two or three times a week – some people like to use white or apple cider vinegar in a solution (eg one part vinegar to nine parts water).
 If the algae doesn’t shift you can leave the solution to soak before rinsing thoroughly with a watering can or hosepipe.